KonradMarzec1991/Codewars-LeetCode/README.md

 # Codewars solutions

 For the time being, it concerns mainly Python, but I plan to expand both JavaScript and SQL.
-Some of were so challangin that are still not finished.
+Some of them were so challanging that are still not finished.